 Dapper is really a great description of Vergé.
 He has the kind of old school style that your grandpa has, with his snowy hair and a perfectly white mustache.
 His cuisine is elegant and oozes the warm, Mediterranean style of the French Riviera.
 I’ve heard some people describe his cuisine as “girly”, or “froo, froo”, which makes me chuckle a little.
 His book Roger Vergé’s Entertaining In The French Style is a good example, it’s filled with fancy tables settings, warm colors and pastels; to me it’s like enjoying a summer that never ends.
 At the same time his food is simple, and like a lot of other chef’s I admire, he draws inspiration from the peasant food and traditional cuisine of where he lives.

-The other small change I made was that instead of creme fraiche I substituted sour cream thinned with a bit of heavy cream.
+The only real small change I made was instead of creme fraiche I substituted sour cream thinned with a bit of heavy cream.
 Creme fraiche is great, but can make a lot of old school French recipes seem unapproachable, since many people don’t want to attempt it at home.
 Sour cream thinned with cream is a decent substitute; you still get a bit of that sour flavor.

 Bye bye morels, see you next year!